dylan-tong-aws/snowflake-sagemaker-workshops/README.md

 # Snowflake + Amazon SageMaker Workshops

-### Loan Default Workshop
+### Data Centric AI: Credit Risk Workshop
 ----

 In this workshop you'll learn how to facilitate a data-centric AI development process using Snowflake and Amazon SageMaker.
-In the workshop you will build a loan default model on personal loans data dervied from the Lending Club.
+In the workshop you will build a credit risk model on personal loans data dervied from the Lending Club.
 As part of a iterative process we'll improve our dataset by enriching it with unemployment rate data provided by Knoema.

+The guide for the workshop is hosted by Snowflake for self-service as a Snowflake Quick-start.
+Follow this [link](https://quickstarts.snowflake.com/guide/vhol_snowflake_data_wrangler/index.html?index=..%2F..index#0)

 1. **Environment Setup:**